 The fauna here is not especially aggressive, except for the brown bears (Ursus arctos arctos) found in the eastern and southern parts.
 They have proliferated lately to such extent that they could visit your tent or village dwelling place at any time.
 Just don’t leave visible or fragrant food within range and by no means corner them and you should be all right, most of the time.

 There is also the occasional viper (Vipera berus), whose venom is much stronger than that of the rattlesnake.
+For those who visit Transylvania, there is no reason to panic, however.
 While viper bites are somewhat common, the venom gland of the viper is quite small and to receive a lethal dose you must be really unlucky and receive five consecutive bites.
 In the past twenty years, there have only been two confirmed cases of lethal viper bites in Europe – or just one, if you don’t consider Britain part of Europe.

 But in these mountains you will also encounter breathtaking vistas, majestic pine forests and – if you’re ready to spend a night in the open air – the most exquisite night skies thanks to a lack of both general and light pollution alike.
 That is unless the previously mentioned rain, fog or snow descends upon you as described.
 On account of the cold nights, the higher reaches of Transylvania are also entirely devoid of mosquitoes.